LUAN-Peter/studyNotes/docs/javascript/dataType.md

 changeObj(obj);
 console.log(obj.val);    // 20
 ```
-But I was totally wrong.
+But I was wrong.
 JavaScript is **always** passed by value!
-When a variable refers to an object(or something derived from Object), the value is a **reference(or address)** to the object, which just represents the location of the target instead of the 'real' target.
+When a variable refers to an object(or something derived from Object), the value is a **reference(or address)** to the object, which represents the location of the target instead of the 'real' target.
-Changing the value of a variable **never** changes the underlying primitive or object, it just points the variable to a new primitive or object.
+Changing the value of a variable **never** changes the underlying primitive or object.
+It just points the variable to a new primitive or object.
 At the same time, changing a property of an object can do change the underlying object.
 It is saying:
 ```js
 function testChange(obj1, obj2) {